mcnamee/react-native-starter-kit/docs/google-analytics.md

 The app routing runs through React Native Router Flux.
 We've applied a middleware to Redux to track each screen view, and send the data to Google Analytics.

 You could also extend the `/src/lib/analytics.js` middleware to include other tracking codes too.
+By default we've just included Google Analytics.

 ## Usage